rockstardev/TxoutSetInfo/README.md

 # TxoutSetInfo

-This project tries to provide detailed history of Bitcoin UTXO set, along with detection of unintentional splits between different versions of Bitcoin Core.
+This project provides detailed history of Bitcoin UTXO set published by various individuals from Bitcoin ecosystem.
+Primary use case is quick verification of UTXO set snapshots ([visit FastSync page for more details](https://github.com/btcpayserver/btcpayserver-docker/tree/master/contrib/FastSync)).

 See codebase in action on: https://twitter.com/TxoutSetInfo

 ## How to participate